Quansight/Quansight-website/apps/labs/posts/scaling-numpy-on-free-threaded-python.md

 <figure style={{ textAlign: 'center' }}>
   <img
     src="/posts/scaling-numpy-on-free-threaded-python/so_benchmark.png"
-    alt="Benchmark result."
+    alt="Line chart of time versus number of workers.
+Before the fixes, multi-threading improves until around 18 workers and then degrades sharply to about 44 seconds at 32 workers.
+After the fixes, multi-threading keeps improving down to about 1.5 seconds at 32 workers, while multi-processing takes about 6 seconds."
     style={{position:'relative'}}
   />
   <figcaption>
-    The red line represents the performance before the fixes, the green line represents the performance after the fixes and the black line represents the performance of the multi-process version.
+    Time taken by the reproducer as the number of workers grows, comparing multi-threading before the fixes, multi-threading after the fixes, and multi-processing.
   </figcaption>
 </figure>

-Before the fixes, the multi-threaded case scaled well up to 18 threads, but after that, because of the bottlenecks described above, the performance degraded significantly and became much slower than the multi-process version.
-After the fixes, the multi-threaded version scales well across all 32 cores and is significantly faster than the multi-process version.
+Before the fixes, the multi-threaded case scaled well up to 18 threads, but after that, because of the bottlenecks described above, the performance degraded sharply: at 32 workers it took around 44 seconds, about 7x slower than the multi-process version.
+After the fixes, the multi-threaded version scales well across all 32 cores.
+The same workload now takes about 1.5 seconds — roughly 30x faster than before the fixes and about 4x faster than the multi-process version, which takes around 6 seconds.

 ## Summary